hyperledger-archives/avalon/docs/FAQ.rst

 encryption keys.
 As result application specific data size is not dependent on the sealed data storage.
-It is indirectly limited by the maximum enclave size (enclave includes both data and code).
+It is indirectly limited by the maximum Enclave Page Cache (EPC) size (enclave includes both data and code).
-The maximum enclave size is limited to 128Mbytes.
+The maximum EPC size is limited to 128 Mbytes on Intel Xeon E3 and 256 Mbytes on Intel Xeon E Mehlow-R.
-Enclaves can be bigger but it results in swapping in and out of the enclave, which greatly slows things down.
+The EPC can be bigger but it results in swapping in and out of the enclave, which greatly slows things down.

 Is there a SDK for work order submissions?